 Now that I have laid some ground work to increase your awareness, let me move on to how we can help at least some of these individuals to decrease their stimulation and increase their ability to relax and pay attention.
 Deep pressure from weighted products releases serotonin in the brain and can be beneficial in calming and modulating the brains’ ability to filter the overwhelming stimuli from the senses.
 Pressure through the use of weighted materials has been effective in helping people achieve that “just right” state of being calm and alert.

 I would like to reiterate that weight does not work for all individuals and it will take trial and error to decide if it will work for your clients.
 When it is effective however, it does truly amazing, and life changing things.

-For the past ten years I have been designing, fabricating and marketing weighted products through collaboration with an OTR who has 30 years experience in the field.
+For the past eighteen years I have been designing, fabricating and marketing weighted products through collaboration with an OTR who has 30 years experience in the field.
 In weighted vests she instructs that weights should be placed as high as possible on the chest and back for the best input to the shoulders.
 The weight should be evenly distributed to prevent pulling the shoulders anterior or posterior.
 5% of the body weight is the starting place for deciding how much weight is needed.
 Using the least amount of weight that is effective is the goal.

 The decision to use a weighted vest should be made by a qualified Occupational Therapist, parents, teachers and the individual after the OT assessment has determined that it may be helpful for the individual.
 A wearing schedule and the appropriate weight needs to be determined and monitored by the OT.